-Concerns that are best suited for ongoing treatment at CAPS include:
+Concerns that are best suited for treatment at CAPS include:

 - Trauma: Sexual assault, abuse and other traumatic incidents

-Some indications that a student’s concerns might be better addressed outside of CAPS include:
+Concerns that might be better addressed outside of CAPS include:

 - A need for treatment that is beyond the scope of services available at CAPS (for example: open-ended treatment, intensive outpatient treatment, meeting more than once a week, long-term medication management).